john-blackburn/jcc/README.md

 where `id` is the variable name, `level` is the scoping level with 0 being global scope, 1 function level scope and higher numbers being within (nested) blocks.
 `offset` is the offset of each variable on the stack (negative for local variables, positive for function arguments).

-`varType` is the variable type stored as a fixed length string eg `int*[3][6]`. `isArg` specifies if the variable is a function argument.
+`varType` is the variable type stored as a fixed length string eg `int*[3][6]`. `isArg` specifies if the variable is a function argument. `isConst` etc define qualifiers.
 `structNode` is a pointer to the AST which is used when defining structs.
 Note that when a struct is declared its name is pushed onto the variable stack with
 `structNode` pointing to the AST location of the struct.

 The compiler uses the machine stack to evaluate expressions pushing and poping values onto it to do calculations.
 Values from this "calculator stack" are popped off onto the `eax` and `ecx` registers to do calculations and these are the only registers used.
-When calling functions `jcc` uses only the `cdecl` calling convention (arguments pushed onto the stack right to left and `eax`, `ecx`, `edx` corrupted during the call: caller must preserve these.
-Return value put on eax [in fact the compiler doesn't use `edx`]).
+When calling functions `jcc` uses only the `cdecl` calling convention (arguments pushed onto the stack right to left and `eax`, `ecx`, `edx` volatile.
+Return value put on eax).
 A stack frame is set up using `esp` and `ebp`.
 Note that local variables within inner scopes (eg in an if-block) are created on demand by pushing them onto the stack.
 This is different from commercial compilers which will create all local variables within a function right at the beginning of the function.
 So the compiler doesn't need to worry about registers getting corrupted when it calls a function: everything is pushed onto the stack.

 Once the AST has been prepared, the assembly language is written out using a single call to `writeAsm`.
 This function is recursive and has the prototype